phusion/union_station_hooks_rails/README.md

 ## Legacy code

-Before Passenger X.X.X, the Union Station setup instructions used to tell you to create a `config/initializers/passenger.rb` in which you call the following code:
+Before Passenger 5.0.20, the Union Station setup instructions used to tell you to create a `config/initializers/passenger.rb` in which you call the following code:

     PhusionPassenger.install_framework_extensions! if defined?(PhusionPassenger)

-Since Passenger X.X.X, `PhusionPassenger.install_framework_extensions!` has become an alias for `UnionStationHooks.initialize!`, but the former is considered deprecated.
+Since Passenger 5.0.20, `PhusionPassenger.install_framework_extensions!` has become an alias for `UnionStationHooks.initialize!`, but the former is considered deprecated.
 Please replace the above code with:

     if defined?(UnionStationHooks)
       UnionStationHooks.initialize!